astashov/persistent.objc/README.md

 * Add NSFastEnumeration for AABaseHashMap
 * Add NSFastEnumeration AAPersistentSet
 * Add tests for AAHashCollisionNode (i.e. add hash-collisioned keys into hash map)
+* Add methods for initializing collections from NSArray, NSDictionary and NSSet
+* Add methods for converting collections to NSArray, NSDictionary and NSSet